vishmohan/vmlaunch/README.md

 approach in setting up the guest state by making it mirror the host state.
 This makes the design much simpler - for instance the guest does not need its own CR3, it shares it with the host.
 Inline assembly is used generously throughout the driver.

+One possible concern:
+The VMCS does not have a host state field for LDTs.
+After a vmexit, the processor loads the LDT selector to null.
+If a non-zero ldt selector is required before the module exits then the code after vmexit may require a lldt <sel_value> to establish the ldtr to a good state.